Chris-Kramer/final_project-CDS/README.md

   - **processed_data:** Data which has been processed.
 This is the data that is used in the analysis.
 See the readme file in the folder for metadata.
 - **misc:** Code and experiments which have been excluded from the project.
 Most of it doesn't work.
 - **output:** Output from the analysis.
 It contains a mixture of CSV files with results and interactive maps.
 See the readme file in the folder for metadata.
 - **src:** R scripts that are used in this project.
 It contains two subfolders.
-See readme file in the folder for information about how to run the scripts, and to learn more about what output they produce.
+See readme file in this folder for information about how to run the scripts.
   - **analysis:** The scripts which are used to analyze the data.
+See the readme file in the folder for the output.
   - **wrangling:** The scripts which are used to process the data so it can be used in the analysis.
+See the readme file in the folder for the output

 ## Software
 This project was produced in Rstudio with the following versions: